2017 Graduate Education | International Affairs

 Boston University, Frederick S. Pardee School of Global Studies

-Small classes, inspiring faculty, and generous financial aid are key features of the Frederick S. Pardee School of Global Studies at Boston University (BU).
-“The Pardee School is an exceptional place for strong college graduates from a variety of backgrounds to follow their passions in cultivating a multidisciplinary career path in international affairs,” says Dean Adil Najam.
+“The Pardee School is an exceptional place for students to follow their passions in cultivating a multidisciplinary career path in international affairs,” says Dean Adil Najam.

 - Association of Professional Schools of International Affairs (APSIA)

 - The George Washington University, Elliott School of International Affairs